Actions on positively curved manifolds and boundary in the orbit space: Nice involutions

 \begin{lem} Assume $G$ is a compact connected Lie group and $\partial X\neq\varnothing$.
 Then nice involutions exist unless the following situation $(\mathcal S)$ is present: the principal isotropy group is finite of odd order, all boundary components of $X$ are of $S^1$-type, and the identity components of their isotropy groups are contained in the center of~$G$. \end{lem}

 \Pf Assume the situation $(\mathcal S)$ does not happen.
-We will look for nice involutions $\sigma\in G_p$ such that $p\in M$ projects to a stratum of codimension at most $1$ in~$X$.
+We will look for certain involutions $\sigma\in G_p$ such that $p\in M$ projects to a stratum of codimension at most $1$ in~$X$, and later estimate the codimension of their fixed point sets, proving that they are nice involutions.
+As we will see, in certain cases there are different kinds of possible choices for~$\sigma$.

 Fix a principal isotropy group $H$.
-Any element of $H$ which is central in $G$ belongs to all principal isotropy groups and thus lies in the kernel of the $G$-action, which we have assumed to be trivial.
-If $\dim H>0$ or $H$ is finite with even order, it is now clear that we can find an element $\sigma\in H$ of order $2$.
+Note that any element of $H$ which is central in~$G$ belongs to all principal isotropy groups and thus lies in the kernel of the $G$-action, which we have assumed to be trivial.